“Promise me something,” my wife said.

 Again she shook her head no.

 “Even if I were in town,” she explained, “I would know you are swearing.”

 “I promise,” I said, placing my hand over my heart, “if you go to town, I will not swear.”

 “Pretend I’m not.”

 “Why can’t you control your temper?”

 I didn’t say a thing.
 I simply waited for her to leave.
 What I would have told her had she listened is that our storm windows were designed by Satan himself.

 Many consider them his best work.

-Face it, aluminum track windows were a fad that lasted only as long as it took the public to realize that the only people who could work them were the people who sold them.
+Face it, aluminum track windows were a fad that lasted only as long as it took to realize that the only people who could work them were the people who sold them.

 With one exception.

 The windows on our house never worked: even for the sales rep. Currently, every storm window is jammed.
 It is not that they refuse to move, it is just that if you want them to slide up, they will fall down and if you want them to come down, they will only go up.

 But every spring and every fall, the job gets done – but not without swearing nor injury.
 My wife knows this and despite her protests, she knows to be somewhere else while the windows are washed.

 And just as I came around the house after cleaning the last window, she pulled into the driveway.

 “I bet you swore all afternoon,” she accused.